 In the bed-in-a-box market, many mattresses are hard to tell apart, but the Saatva and Puffy, on the other hand, are highly distinct.
 The Saatva is a traditional innerspring mattress with a pillow-top, while the Puffy is an all-foam mattress.
 This mattress comparison will go over the construction of both mattresses and give the key takeaways consumers should know about in order to make a more informed decision.
 Make sure to check out some of our other popular Saatva and Puffy mattress comparisons like Saatva vs Helix and Puffy vs Purple before making a final purchase decision.

-- They are both popular mattresses.
+- They are similarly priced and are both very popular mattresses.

-- Their customer service terms are similar.
+- Their customer service terms and things like sleep night trial and warranties are pretty similar.

 - The Saatva has a traditional spring feel, while the Puffy has a classic memory foam feel.